 Setting up this Play Invitation

-- Prepare a bag with a few balls of colored thread.
+- Prepare a bag with a few balls of colored t-shirt yarn.
 We like to use t-shirt yarn because it’s thicker, easy to find, and there is a myriad of colors to choose from.

 - Find a spot with safe things children can use to attach the thread, like poles, trees, fences, benches, etc.